Monday – Sunday from 9 am – 8:30 pm

 Phone: 905-528-5100 ext 1200

-Willow’s Place is a safe, low-barrier space for all women-identifying folks at 196 Wentworth Street North.
-This Hub is unique and vital to our community, filling a housing gap for marginalized women experiencing homelessness, precarious housing, and social isolation.
+Willow’s Place is a low-barrier space for all women, trans-, and non-binary people at 196 Wentworth Street North.
+This space that offers centralized supports is unique and vital to our community, filling a gap in services for marginalized women experiencing homelessness, precarious housing, and social isolation.

-Willow’s Place staff includes on-site client advocates who provide feminist, trauma informed compassionate supports for women, including referrals and housing applications and assessments.
-Many community partners including health, housing, addiction and Indigenous services use Willow’s Place as both a meeting space and a place for connection and engagement.
+Willow’s Place staff includes on-site client advocates who provide feminist, trauma informed compassionate supports for women, including community referrals, assistance with housing applications and other required assessments, a listening and supportive ear, and support de-escalating crises.
+Many community partners including health, housing, addiction and Indigenous services use Willow’s Place as both a meeting space with their clients and a place for making new connections and engagement with our community members.

 Willow’s Place is a key partner within the homelessness serving sector and builds a community for those who have limited supports.